JaneshKapoor/quizly/README.md

 - **PDF Quiz:**
   - Upload any PDF, select difficulty and number of questions.
+  - Server-side text extraction from PDFs using pdf-parse library.
   - The app extracts text from your PDF and generates a custom quiz using Gemini.
-  - Supports drag-and-drop and file picker.
+  - Supports drag-and-drop and file picker with reliable processing.

 - **Modern UI:**
   - Responsive, mobile-friendly, and visually appealing.